Jakubeich/web-app-prototypes/README.md

 # WebAppPrototypes
-Small easy web application for RVP Informatika or for training programming in js.
+Small easy web application or modules for training programming in js.
 Everything is created in js, css and html.

 ## Applications
 Colored Animation\